hermanekt/zabbix-apache2-http-item/README.md

 # Zabbix Apache 2 http item template
 Zabbix template for apache 2 web server without external script.
 This template have macros for setting URL status page.
-This template use only one http item, other items it is depends on this master item.
+This template uses only one http item as a master item and other items depend it.

 Requirements:
 1) **Zabbix 4+**